Judy0718/EWELD/README.md

 # EWELD
-EWELD: A Large-Scale Industrial and Commercial1 Load Dataset in Extreme Weather Events
+This is the code for the develop and analyze the data EWELD: A Large-Scale Industrial and Commercial1 Load Dataset in Extreme Weather Events.